Benefit changes timetable

 Cap on Welfare Spending

-Welfare spending, excluding the State Retirement Pension and
+Total welfare spending, excluding the State Retirement Pension

-some unemployment benefits including Jobseeker's Allowance, will be
+and some unemployment benefits including Jobseeker's Allowance and

 If more spending is required on one area of welfare, cuts